gosukiwi/vimo/lessons/lesson-1.md

 Vimo also adds to this by defining a very coherent set of key-bindings.

+# Relative Line Numbers
+Something you might find odd is that the line numbers are relative, that means, they start counting from the position of the current line.
+This is very handy when using `j` and `k` with a `[counter]`.

+You can append a `[counter]` to some commands, like the moving commands, to repeat them.
+For example, `3j` means _3 times, go down_, which will move the cursor 3 lines down.

+Because of this feature, to go to a particular line, all you need to do is read the line-number and press either `j` or `k` respectively.
+For example, to go to the heading, you can press `11k`.
+Then use `11j` to come back.

+Note that the current line always displays it's __real__ line number, so you know where you are in the file.
+Remember you can always go to a line by perssing `[line-number]G`, like `85G` or `87G`.

+TODO: Talk about <c-a>

 To move to the next section,  press `<space>f` and type `le2`, fuzzy finding for "lesson 2", then press `<enter>`.